Ankara: Turkish republican capital

 Following the Ottoman defeat in World War I, the Ottoman capital Constantinople (modern Istanbul) and much of Anatolia was occupied by the Allies, who planned to share these lands between Armenia, France, Greece, Italy and the United Kingdom, leaving for the Turks the core piece of land in central Anatolia.
 In response, the leader of the Turkish nationalist movement, Mustafa Kemal Atatürk, established the headquarters of his resistance movement in Angora in 1920.
 After the Turkish War of Independence was won and the Treaty of Sèvres was superseded by the Treaty of Lausanne (1923), the Turkish nationalists replaced the Ottoman Empire with the Republic of Turkey on 29 October 1923.
 A few days earlier, Angora had officially replaced Constantinople as the new Turkish capital city, on 13 October 1923, and Republican officials declared that the city's name is Ankara.

 After Ankara became the capital of the newly founded Republic of Turkey, new development divided the city into an old section, called Ulus, and a new section, called Yenişehir.
 Ancient buildings reflecting Roman, Byzantine, and Ottoman history and narrow winding streets mark the old section.
 The new section, now centered on Kızılay Square, has the trappings of a more modern city: wide streets, hotels, theaters, shopping malls, and high-rises.

 Government offices and foreign embassies are also located in the new section.
 Ankara has experienced a phenomenal growth since it was made Turkey's capital in 1923, when it was "a small town of no importance".
 In 1924, the year after the government had moved there, Ankara had about 35,000 residents.
 By 1927 there were 44,553 residents and by 1950 the population had grown to 286,781.
 After 1930, the city officially became known in Western languages as Ankara.
 By the late 1930s, the English name "Angora" was no longer in popular use.

-Ankara continued to grow rapidly during the latter half of the 20th century and eventually outranked Izmir as Turkey's second-largest city, after Istanbul.
+Ankara continued to grow rapidly during the latter half of the 20th century and eventually outranked İzmir as Turkey's second-largest city, after Istanbul.
 Ankara's urban population reached 4,587,558 in 2014, while the population of Ankara Province reached 5,150,072 in 2015.

-The Presidential Palace of Turkey is situated in Ankara.
+The Presidential Palace of Türkiye is situated in Ankara.
 This building serves as the main residence of the president.

 Geography

-Geographically, Ankara is located in the middle of the Kızılırmak and Sakarya rivers, and the Sakarya River forms its border with Eskişehir in the west.
+Geographically, Ankara is located in between the Kızılırmak and Sakarya rivers, and the Sakarya River forms its border with Eskişehir in the west.
 Ankara shares its borders with Bolu and Çankırı in the north; Konya in the south and Kırıkkale in the east.

 Ankara and its province are located in the Central Anatolia Region of Turkey.
 The Çubuk Brook flows through the city center of Ankara.
 It is connected in the western suburbs of the city to the Ankara River, which is a tributary of the Sakarya River.